 The generic reference to 'hotel' doesn't necessarily distinguish between motels, pensions, aparthotels, residencia, gasthof etc. In addition to our own Diamond rating, wherever possible, we have provided the official rating awarded by the local tourist authorities for the resort hotel.
 However, in some destinations eg. the USA, there is no official classification system.

 Diamond RatingsMore Details

 Official hotel ratings are set by relevant overseas authorities (where applicable) and unfortunately do not represent a consistent way of comparing accommodation standards from one country to the next.
 We have therefore established our own Diamond ratings to help you choose.
-These are based on our knowledge as well as your own views, and take into account facilities, food, service and location.
+These are based on our knowledge at the time of publication as well as your own views and take into account facilities, food, service and location.
 The ratings are given on a scale of 2-5 diamonds including 'plus' diamonds, and represent basic good value without frills to above average with extra comfort.
 Not all accommodation within the same rating will necessarily offer the same facilities, for example, we offer Ryokan accommodation as an extension in Japan, which we classify as 4 diamonds, however this doesn't compare in facilities to a 4 diamond hotel in Mexico, but as an excellent, traditional Japanese accommodation, it is 4 diamond standard.

 Hotel Bedrooms & Triple RoomsMore Details

 Our prices are based on 2 adults sharing a standard room with facilities as noted in the hotel description.
 Supplements may apply for any additional facilities.
 If our description indicates 'bath or shower' or'balcony or terrace' we are not able to guarantee which you will get, since availability will vary.
 We will, however, make a note of any particular preference you have and pass it on to the hotel, provided you make it clear at the time of booking.
 Countries may vary in star rating standards,see Diamond Ratings.